-Note: The kernel subsystem attribute values shown in this section are recommended values only.
+Note: The kernel parameter values shown in the following section are recommended values only.
 For production database systems, Oracle recommends that you tune these values to optimize the performance of the system.
-See your operating system documentation for more information about tuning kernel subsystem attributes.
+Refer to your operating system documentation for more information about tuning kernel parameters.

-Verify that the kernel subsystem attributes shown in the following table are set to values greater than or equal to the recommended value shown.
+Verify that the kernel parameters shown in the following table are set either to the formula shown, or to values greater than or equal to the recommended value shown.
 The procedure following the table describes how to verify and set the values.